7 Self-Care Tips To Do Now

-The possibilities and impact of self-care are exciting – and you don’t need to wait to get started.
-In fact, just by asking yourself a few simple questions, you can bring a wealth of health and happiness into your life now.
+The possibilities and impact of self-care are far-reaching – and you don’t need to wait to get started.
+In fact, just by asking yourself a few simple questions, you can bring an abundance of health and peace into your life now.
 You might want to grab a notebook or journal and begin by answering these questions.

 1.)
 What can I do to feel better PHYSICALLY?

 Move your body!
 It’s the number one way to feel better.
-You are made to move.
+Your body is made to move.
 Movement literally changes your brain and boosts your immune system.
-An easy way to get moving is to set an alarm for every 20 minutes, then get up and move for at least two minutes.
+An easy way to get moving is to set an alarm for 20 minutes, then get up and move for at least two minutes.
 That’s it!
 It’s the simplest mood-shifter there is.
 It’s so simple, it’s often overlooked.
 But, if you turn this one activity into a self-care habit, you’ll notice greater progress in your work, improvement in your body, increased mental clarity and an enhanced sense of well-being.

 2.)
 What can I do right now to feel better MENTALLY?